ryananggada/CoinsChart/README.md

 ## How to run this app

-### Simply download all of the files, and then run this code inside the file directory with the command line
+### Simply download all of the files, and then run this code inside the file directory with the command line:
 ```
 npm install
 ```
 ### Depending on the mobile platform you wish to run, run one of this code in the command line

-iOS (XCode is required)
+iOS (XCode is required):
 ```
 react-native run-ios
 ```

-Android (Android Studio is required)
+Android (Android Studio is required):
 ```
 react-native run-android
 ```